marcinbudny/eventstore_exporter/README.md

 ![EventStore Grafana dashboard](dashboard.png)

 ## Exported metrics

+> [!NOTE]
+> Since EventStoreDB was renamed to KurrentDB, also its native Prometheus metrics now use `kurrentdb_` prefix.
+This exporter however does not follow this change (for now) and any metrics that have `eventstore_` prefix are the same regardless if connecting to KurrentDB or older EventStoreDB version.

 Let me know if there is a metric you would like to be added.